KhiabanianLab/MERIT/README.md

 python MERIT_1.0.py  -N UltraII_TP53.2.ME
 ```

-We have applied MERIT to two datasets obtained from Illumina machines, and have profiled the impact of different alignments on error rate estimates.
+We have applied MERIT to two datasets obtained from Illumina machines.
 However, MERIT can be applied to any set of mapped sequence reads that are coordinate sorted.

 ## Description of MERIT's results